The Port Douglas Artists group has worked together on a number of projects over the last twenty years.

 Their second choice, but an excellent one, was the Tanks Arts Centre in Cairns, a venue that relates extremely well to their chosen subject, situated as it is in the Cairns Botanic Gardens.
 And so, 'Gondwana's Garden' started to evolve.

-Twenty established artists from the Port Douglas/Cairns/Tablelands area of North Queensland, including Port Douglas Artists members, were invited to be part of the exhibition and, after months of preparation the project is soon to be launched.
+Twenty established artists from the Port Douglas/Cairns/Tablelands area of North Queensland, including Port Douglas Artists members, were invited to be part of the exhibition and, after months of preparation the project was launched.

 Artists were chosen, initially, because of their involvement with this website, because of their professionalism and because the organisers felt that their work would lend interest and balance to the whole.

-There are painters, printmakers and sculptors, working in a variety of mediums such as paint, ink, glass, fibre and clay.
-New, highly skilled, members have joined the group so we're growing in the best way possible!
+There were painters, printmakers and sculptors, working in a variety of mediums such as paint, ink, glass, fibre and clay.
+New, highly skilled, members joined the group so we're growing in the best way possible!

-We would love it if you are able to come but understand that, if you are reading this in Ireland, Iceland, Iran, Indonesia, Israel, Italy or any of the other hundreds of countries starting with other letters of the alphabet, you may not be able to hop on a plane and visit.
+We loved it if you were able to come but understand that, if you are reading this in Ireland, Iceland, Iran, Indonesia, Israel, Italy or any of the other hundreds of countries starting with other letters of the alphabet, you may not have been able to hop on a plane and visit.

-So an online exhibition may be viewed on this website once the exhibition has been launched on May 27 - HERE it is!
+So an online exhibition may be viewed on this website - HERE it is!

-'Gondwana's Garden' runs from May 27 - June 16.
+'Gondwana's Garden' ran from May 27 - June 16, 2016.
 Please check details of the Tanks Arts programme here.

-The exhibition is also intended as a fundraiser for the soon-to-be-built Mossman Botanic Gardens.
+The exhibition was also intended as a fundraiser for the soon-to-be-built Mossman Botanic Gardens.

 They do say that, if you want something done, to ask a busy person (or people in this case).

-In addition to their involvement in organising 'Gondwana's Garden', Port Douglas Artists Inc will be part of the inaugural Container Art project in the park between Saint Mary's Church and the Combined Club.
+In addition to their involvement in organising 'Gondwana's Garden', Port Douglas Artists Inc was part of the inaugural Container Art project in the park between Saint Mary's Church and the Combined Club, 19 - 21 May, 2016.

-Carnivale, this year, is shaping up to be quite spectacular, so don't miss out!
+Carnivale, each year, continues to be quite spectacular, so don't miss out!

 At the conclusion of the Tanks exhibition, a selection of the Gondwana Gardens artwork was displayed over several weeks in the Douglas Shire Council foyer, thus giving more residents and visitors the opportunity to see it.